 FAQ

-The majority of the archive material originated from state records.
-It is supplemented by private archives and collections.
-These include estates, family archives, association archives, photographs, films, plans and maps.
-Depending on the subject, it may be necessary to visit other archives beside the Landesarchiv.
+The majority of the archive material originate from government records.
+These are supplemented by private archives and collections, which include, among others, personal estates, family archives, association archives, photographs, films, plans, and maps.
+Depending on the topic, it may be necessary to consult additional archives.

-Documents relating to the House Archives of the Reigning Princes of Liechtenstein are not located in the National Archive.
-They can be found in Vienna: https://www.liechtensteincollections.at/
+Documents of The Princely Collections of Liechtenstein are not located in the National Archives.
+They can be found in Vienna https://www.liechtensteincollections.at/

-The National Archives are open to the public and to any person who has a legitimate interest .
-This includes both scientific and private research like genealogical research.
+The National Archives are open to the public and to anyone with a legitimate interest.
+This includes academic and private research as well as genealogical research.

 Only a fraction of the archive material is available digitally.
-These are primarily collection items such as audiovisual media or plans and maps.
-These holdings are among the most frequently requested.
+Primarily, this includes collected items such as audiovisual media, plans or maps.
+These collections are among the most frequently requested.
 For this reason and in the interest of preservation, they were digitized first.
-Digitized copies can be viewed in the user room of the Landesarchiv.
+Digitized copies can be viewed in our reading room.

-No, registration is not necessary, you are welcome to visit us anytime during opening hours:
+No registration is required.
+You are welcome to visit us anytime during our opening hours:

 Monday to Friday